ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

 All connections must be made over SSL using https.

-All ticketing and polling requests must include the header`True-Client-IP` which includes the user's ip address.
-Optionally, you may pass`Original-User-Id` to identify specific users to aid in debugging.
+All ticketing and polling requests must include the header `True-Client-IP` which includes the user's ip address.
+Optionally, you may pass `Original-User-Id` to identify specific users to aid in debugging.
 As part of our bot-detection efforts we use all headers to model good and bad behavior.
-Therefore you may send as much identifiable information about the client including browser user-agent, ip address, user id (if logged in), etc.<br/><br/>
+Therefore you may send as much identifiable information about the client including browser user-agent, ip address, user id (if logged in), etc.

 ### Best Practices

 Polling results from limited per-partner resources in the ticketing system.
 Clients should always be ready to handle polling responses.
-See the <a href="#polling">polling section</a> for more details.
+See the [polling section](#polling) for more details.

-**Cleanup**
+#### Cleanup

 If a user abandons a page/tab after a ticket reserve has been made, client applications should do their best to detect this and issue a `DELETE /cart` request to free up allocated resources on the ticketing server.
 This should also be done if client apps no longer want to wait through a long, continuing polling process.
-This is necessary since ticket reserve requests that result in polling will eventually complete asynchronously and take up resources even if clients do not consume the next polling url.<br/><br/>
+This is necessary since ticket reserve requests that result in polling will eventually complete asynchronously and take up resources even if clients do not consume the next polling url.

 ### Terms and Conditions

-By using the Ticketmaster Developer Portal, you understand and agree to our <a href="/apis/api-terms">Terms of Use</a><br/><br/>
+By using the Ticketmaster Developer Portal, you understand and agree to our [Terms of Use](/support/terms-of-use/).

 ### Contact

-Ticketmaster Distributed Commerce team <a href="mailto:developer@ticketmaster.com">developer@ticketmaster.com</a><br/><br/>
+Ticketmaster Distributed Commerce team [developer@ticketmaster.com](mailto:developer@ticketmaster.com).

 ### Service Availability

 The Ticketmaster back-end reservation systems are distributed globally and events are processed on their local system.
 These systems go into a nightly maintenance mode at 2AM local time.
 This means a show playing at Madison Square Garden will not be transactable between 2-3AM Eastern Time.
 Use the timezone value from the event details response to note when these events may be unavailable for transactions.